Skip to main content

 SYLLABUS LANGUAGE for “SL Option”

-“This class includes a service-learning option.
-SL is an educational opportunity that gives students hands-on experience applying what they learn in the classroom to a community-identified need, while gaining valuable workplace skills, expanding their perspectives, and developing an understanding of their role within their community.
+“This class offers a service-learning option.
+Service-learning (SL) is an educational opportunity that gives students hands-on experience applying what they learn in the classroom to a community-identified need, while gaining valuable workplace skills, expanding their perspectives, and developing an understanding of their role within their community.”

 *Students can gain service-learning (SL) distinction if: